Corpus Christi Retreat

 The lodging rooms were fully renovated in 2015.
 Each room has two full-sized beds and a private bath.
 Our dining area has an exceptionally qualified full-time chef with a wide range of culinary expertise.
 The dining room has also been recently renovated and has a 100% sanitation rating.
 The meeting room has cathedral ceilings and spectacular views.

 For those who want to immerse themselves in the retreat, there will be several hours of Adoration.
 The chapel is open all night for those who want to have a more intimate encounter with the Lord.
 Some delight in the thought of sleeping under the same roof as the Blessed Sacrament, and many are known to make late-night visits to the chapel.

 Meet your Retreat Master

-The registration for the retreat includes one overnight stay, all retreat fees, full-course meals from Friday and Saturday, The retreat price is as follows:
+The registration for the retreat includes two nights, all retreat fees, full-course meals from Friday through Sunday, The retreat price is as follows: